jlasocha/RS-RTB2000-waveform-acquisition/README.md

 # RS-RTB2000-waveform-acquisition

-Minimal Python library for waveform and measurement acquisition from Rohde&Schwarz RTB2000-series oscilloscopes over USB, via PyVISA.
+Minimal Python library for waveform and measurement acquisition from Rohde&Schwarz RTB2000-series oscilloscopes over USB, via PyVISA. <br>
 I used RTB2004 with USB-B connection but it should work fine in other cases too.

 ## Requirements

 - NI-VISA (or another VISA backend) installed and available on your system.
-  PyVISA talks to the instrument through this backend — without it, PyVISA has nothing to connect to.
 - Python 3.9+
 - Packages: NumPy, PyVisa